Internal attack surface

 • Widgets - click View results or View all query results, then click Menu > View graph.

-• Asset properties - click Menu > View graph.
+• Properties - click Menu > View graph.

-1. Build a query or navigate to the Assets or Identities view.
+1. Build a query or go to Assets or Identities.

 3. Click Filter by source.

-Assets can be used to trigger an existing workflow or can be tagged for easy organization and querying.
+Assets or identities can be used to trigger an existing workflow or can be tagged for easy organization and querying.

 Trigger a workflow